Multisite Weekend Service

 The Allied Health Workforce Research Program is examining the workforce development issues that prevent allied health professions from meeting service demand.

-This information will be captured through the Allied Health Organisation Mapping Tool, completed by employing organisations and the Allied Health Workforce Questionnaire, completed by individual practitioners.
+This information will be captured through the Allied Health Workforce Questionnaire.

-Disciplines researched in the first year of the project are:
+Disciplines researched in the second year of the project are:

 If you are an employer of allied health practitioners, or you are an allied health practitioner, your involvement in this program is vital to its success.
-To participate, please follow the links below to complete the relevant questionnaire.
+To participate, take the survey at the Southern Cross University website.

 For further background information on the Program, please view the Program Factsheet and associated Frequently Asked Questions.